How Many kWh per Day Is Normal?

 The chart below shows the average daily electricity consumption based on the number of people in a home.

-Each additional member of the house represents another person streaming, charging, using hot water, leaving lights on, and demanding the home stay at just the right temperature.
+Each additional member of the house represents another person doing laundry, charging devices, using hot water, leaving lights on, and demanding the home stay at just the right temperature.
 Once you reach five members, it’s quite normal to have daily consumption near or above 40 kWh.

 It’s important to note that having high daily consumption – like 40 kWh – presents a massive opportunity for savings by going solar.
-Like many products, pricing for solar projects (measured in dollars per Watt) gets better as the project gets larger.
-This allows you to drop your electricity even lower than homes with smaller solar projects and, by using more kWh, you have more opportunities to save.
+Like many products, pricing for solar projects (measured in dollars per watt) gets better as the project gets larger.
+This allows you to drop your cost per unit of electricity lower than homes with smaller solar projects and, by using more kWh, you have more opportunities to save.

 How many kWh per day is normal in summer?